 8. The Resume Homepage: Samantha Li

-Samantha is a Design Manager at Capital One and an all-around UX champion.
+Samantha is a design manager at Capital One and an all-around UX champion.
 An active organizer within the design community, she mentors students and early-career UX designers working to break into the industry.
-Her own UX portfolio website outlines her career journey in the form of an extended resume, dense as a novel.
+Her own UX portfolio website outlines her career journey in the form of an extended resume and is as dense as a novel.
 An evaluator doesn’t even have to click to find all of the relevant information.

 The resume homepage is a great design pattern for more established professionals with a long list of accomplishments.
 As a best practice, scrutinize what you publish diligently.
 Password-protecting case studies helps avoid any disputes over showing sensitive client work, and you may need to censor any personal data that may appear in your photographs and artifacts.